Shamrao Madkaikar

-Shamrao Madkaikar (1910 – 24 December 2011) was a freedom fighter and a leader of Communist Party of India from the Indian state of Goa.
-Madkaikar established the Gomantakiya Tarun Sangh in 1937 at Margao.
+Shamrao Madkaikar (1910 – 24 December 2011) was an Indian independence activist and a leader of Communist Party of India.
+Madkaikar established the Gomantakiya Tarun Sangh in 1937 at Margão, Portuguese Goa.

 In 2010, Chief Minister, Digambar Kamat paid visit to Madkaikar on his 100th birthday.
-In his regard the CM said, “Madkaikar not only fought for Goa’s Liberation, but work for the State and its people post Liberation."
+In his regard the CM said, "Madkaikar not only fought for Goa’s Liberation, but work for the State and its people post Liberation."